tecnico-blockchain/hlf-ci-workflow/setup/README.md

     If using [RNL's GitLab](https://gitlab.rnl.tecnico.ulisboa.pt/), the registry server is `registry.rnl.tecnico.ulisboa.pt`.
     **WARNING: in a sensitive environment, manually construct the secret yaml definition (see kubernetes documentation) and add it with `kubectl apply`.
 This method exposes the access token in your shell history and to all other running processes (through the processe's arguments).**

-6. Run `kubectl apply -f init.yml`, where `init.yml` is the file in `setup/init.yml` from this repository.
+7. Run `kubectl apply -f init.yml`, where `init.yml` is the file in `setup/init.yml` from this repository.
 It will create a namespace for your HLF network (named `hlf`), grant it access to your container image repository (with the `pull-secret` from the previous), and allow the GitLab runner to control everything in the `hlf` namespace.

+You may need to run this command a few times until it succeeds.
+Testing encountered spurious errors while updating the service account created automatically with the `hlf` namespace.

 ### Use it!
 Try pushing a commit to the main branch.
 The CI pipeline should create your HLF network and deploy your application.

 ## Monitoring tips
 In this section we present a few tricks that can help you better monitor your deployment and troubleshoot any issues in it.